 The Fiesta range starts with a new Trend spec, which replaces Zetec and the sparse Style trim.
 The trim levels then include Titanium, ST-Line and Active models, plus even higher spec versions of each trim designated by an X after the trim name.
 Trend and Titanium versions have a front bumper that Ford says is intended to be friendlier and ‘more optimistic’.
 A smart touch is its pair of vertical fog lights.
 As its name suggests, the ST-Line pair have a sporty bias, courtesy of slightly stiffer suspension and a bodykit.
 It’s not expensive to run, though, and we’ve found its suspension still provides plenty of comfort, while handling better than 'warm hatchbacks' like the Suzuki Swift Sport.

 The Fiesta Active, meanwhile, blends SUV elements – a raised ride height, body protection and roof rails – with low supermini running costs and easy driving manners.
 And performance enthusiasts will be more excited by the Fiesta ST (our favourite hot hatch), which we’ve reviewed separately.

 While a 197bhp version of the EcoBoost three-cylinder petrol engine is fitted in the ST, the regular Fiesta line-up still offers an excellent range of petrol engines with varying power outputs and the option of mild-hybrid electrical assistance.
 No plug-in hybrid or electric version is likely to be available in this generation of Fiesta, and the electrical assistance is less noticeable than Ford makes out - although it does boost fuel economy slightly.
 In late 2020, the diesel engine was discontinued.

 You’ll get the mild-hybrid tech on the 123 and 153bhp versions of the turbocharged three-cylinder 1.0-litre petrol engine; the latter is good for a nine-second 0-62mph time.
-The same engine is available with 94bhp, while the 123bhp engine now comes with it whether you spec the manual or automatic gearbox (it was reserved for manual cars at launch).
+The same engine is available with 99bhp, while the 123bhp engine now comes with it whether you spec the manual or automatic gearbox (it was reserved for manual cars at launch).
 The entry-level Fiesta Trend model now gives the option of the 99 and 123bhp engines, alongside the old-fashioned, non-turbocharged 74bhp 1.1-litre engine.